apache/geode/gemfire-spark-connector/doc/5_rdd_join.md

 key type.
-Use API `rdd.joinGemfireRegion[K2, V2](regionPath, func)` and `rdd.outerJoinGemfireRegion[K2, V2](regionPath, func)` do the join and outer join, where `func` is the function to generate key from (k, v) pair, the element of source RDD, to join with GemFire region.
+Use API `rdd.joinGemfireRegion[K2, V2](regionPath, func)` and `rdd.outerJoinGemfireRegion[K2, V2](regionPath, func)` do the join and outer join, where `func` is the function to generate key from (k, v) pair, the element of source RDD, to join with Geode region.

 Prepare a source RDD `d3`:
 ```